gostonefire/filehashmap/README.md

 ```
 // HashAlgorithm - Interface that permits an implementation using the FileHashMap to supply a custom bucket
 // selection algorithm suited for its particular distribution of keys.
-// The internally used algorithm is implemented using crc32.ChecksumIEEE to create a hash value over the key and
-// then applying bucket = hash & (1<<exp - 1) to get the bucket number, where 1<<exp (2 to the power of exp)
-// is the total number of buckets to distribute over.
 type HashAlgorithm interface {
-	// BucketNumber - Given key it generates a bucket number between minValue and maxValue (inclusive)
+	// HashFunc1 - Given key it generates a bucket number between minValue and maxValue (inclusive)
 	// Any number returned outside the minValue/maxValue (inclusive) range will result in an error down stream.
+	HashFunc1(key []byte) int64
+	// HashFunc2 - Given key it generates a bucket number between minValue and maxValue (inclusive)
+	// Any number returned outside the minValue/maxValue (inclusive) range will result in an error down stream.
-	BucketNumber(key []byte) int64
+	HashFunc2(key []byte) int64
+	// RangeHashFunc1 - Returns the min and max (inclusive) that HashFunc1 will ever return.
+	RangeHashFunc1() (minValue, maxValue int64)
-	// BucketNumberRange - Returns the min and max (inclusive) that BucketNumber will ever return.
+	// RangeHashFunc2 - Returns the min and max (inclusive) that HashFunc2 will ever return.
-	BucketNumberRange() (minValue, maxValue int64)
+	RangeHashFunc2() (minValue, maxValue int64)
+	// CombinedHash - Returns a combined hash value given values from hash functions 1 and 2 with iteration.
+	CombinedHash(hashValue1, hashValue2, iteration int64) int64
 }
 ```

-Internally every bucket number is transformed to zero based before applying to the map, i.e. number from BucketNumber - minValue from BucketNumberRange.
+Internally every bucket number is transformed to zero based before applying to the map, i.e. number from HashFunc1 - minValue from RangeHashFunc1.

 The internal implementation should result in good enough keys for most situation though:
+NOTE!
+It will likely change once Double Hashing is implemented.

 ```
-package hash

 import (
 	"hash/crc32"
 	"math"
 )

-// BucketAlgorithm - The internally used bucket selection algorithm is implemented using crc32.ChecksumIEEE to
+// SingleHashAlgorithm - The internally used bucket selection algorithm is implemented using crc32.ChecksumIEEE to
 // create a hash value over the key and then applying bucket = hash & (1<<exp - 1) to get the bucket number,
 // where 1<<exp (2 to the power of exp) is the total number of buckets to distribute over.
-type BucketAlgorithm struct {
+type SingleHashAlgorithm struct {
+	tableSize int64
 	exp       int64
 }

-// NewBucketAlgorithm - Returns a pointer to a new BucketAlgorithm instance
+// NewSingleHashAlgorithm - Returns a pointer to a new SingleHashAlgorithm instance
-func NewBucketAlgorithm(initialUniqueValues int64) *BucketAlgorithm {
+func NewSingleHashAlgorithm(tableSize int64) *SingleHashAlgorithm {
-	exp := int64(math.Floor(math.Log2(float64(initialUniqueValues)) / math.Log2(2)))
+	exp := int64(math.Ceil(math.Log2(float64(tableSize)) / math.Log2(2)))
-	return &BucketAlgorithm{exp: exp}
+	return &SingleHashAlgorithm{tableSize: tableSize, exp: exp}
 }

-// BucketNumber - Given key it generates a bucket number between minValue and maxValue (inclusive)
+// HashFunc1 - Given key it generates a bucket number between minValue and maxValue (inclusive)
-func (B *BucketAlgorithm) BucketNumber(key []byte) int64 {
+func (B *SingleHashAlgorithm) HashFunc1(key []byte) int64 {
 	h := int64(crc32.ChecksumIEEE(key))
 	return h & (1<<B.exp - 1)
 }

+// HashFunc2 - Given key it generates a bucket number between minValue and maxValue (inclusive)
+// This function is only used in Double Hash algorithms, but implemented here to follow the interface.
+func (B *SingleHashAlgorithm) HashFunc2(key []byte) int64 {
+	h := int64(crc32.ChecksumIEEE(key))
+	return h % B.tableSize
+}

-// BucketNumberRange - Returns the min and max (inclusive) that BucketNumber will ever return.
+// RangeHashFunc1 - Returns the min and max (inclusive) that HashFunc1 will ever return.
-func (B *BucketAlgorithm) BucketNumberRange() (minValue, maxValue int64) {
+func (B *SingleHashAlgorithm) RangeHashFunc1() (minValue, maxValue int64) {
 	minValue = 0
 	maxValue = 1<<B.exp - 1
 	return
+}

+// RangeHashFunc2 - Returns the min and max (inclusive) that HashFunc2 will ever return.
+// This function is only used in Double Hash algorithms, but implemented here to follow the interface.
+func (B *SingleHashAlgorithm) RangeHashFunc2() (minValue, maxValue int64) {
+	minValue = 0
+	maxValue = B.tableSize - 1
+	return
+}

+// CombinedHash - Returns a combined hash value given values from hash functions 1 and 2 with iteration.
+// This function is only used in Double Hash algorithms, but implemented here to follow the interface.
+func (B *SingleHashAlgorithm) CombinedHash(hashValue1, hashValue2, iteration int64) int64 {
+	return (hashValue1 + iteration*hashValue2) % B.tableSize
 }
 ```